calebhailey/liaison/README.md

 ```

 Now go visit `http://localhost:4567` from your browser.
 If you see a message
 that says "MIDDLEMAN IS WATCHING" you're all set!
-For an example of what
+Click the "Example
+Documentation" button to view rendered Markdown content.

 ## License(s)